hmrc/self-assessment-accounts-api/README.md

 Run the microservice from the console using: `sbt run` (starts on port 9792 by default)

-Start the service manager profile: `sm --start MTDFB_ACCOUNTS`
+Start the service manager profile: `sm2 --start MTDFB_ACCOUNTS`

 ## Run Tests